teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

     "some products"[GS] AND
     live[LD]

-If you're a coder, you might recognize some of this as a weird cousin of "regular expressions" or "GREP."
+Coders might recognize this type of search as a weird cousin of "regular expressions" or "GREP."
 The database is picky about the *search string format* you use.
 Type in the word you want to search for, and follow it (no spaces) with the initials for the part of the database you want to search.
 These initials need to be in brackets.
-Operators ("AND", "OR") need to be capitalized.
+Search operators like "AND" and "OR" need to be capitalized.

 | Search String | Result |
 | - | - |